ibm-cloud-architecture/refarch-dba/docs/use-cases/connect-salesforce/index.md

     Let's get started

     1\.
-Access the IBM Filenet Sales Force Application
+Access the IBM FileNet Salesforce Application

-    In the SalesForce menu search for "IBM Filenet" and then click over the "IBM FileNet Salesforce Connector" Application
+    In the Salesforce menu search for "IBM FileNet" and then click over the "IBM FileNet Salesforce Connector" application

      ![Connector1](./images/006-connector.png)